AJigsawnHalo/Nyaadle/README.md

-    download    Downloads the given URL to the set downloads directory [aliases: dl] help        Prints this message or the help of the given subcommand(s) parse       Parses the given URL [aliases: p] tui         Opens an terminal interface to adjust watch-lists and settings [aliases: t]
+    download    Downloads the given URL to the set downloads directory [aliases: dl] help        Prints this message or the help of the given subcommand(s) parse       Parses the given URL [aliases: p] tui         Opens a terminal interface to adjust watch-lists and settings [aliases: t]

 EXAMPLE:
     nyaadle